shopware/shopware/adr/2022-07-19-blog-concept.md

+---
-# 2022-07-18 - Concept for blogs using Shopping Experiences
+title: Concept for blogs using Shopping Experiences
+date: 2022-07-18
+area: content
+tags: [content, cms, blog, custom-entities]
+---

 ## Context
 A highly requested feature & expected for the CMS of Shopware 6 is the blog.
 In addition, this is an ideal use case and example for the use of [Custom Entities](../app/2021-09-14-technical-concept-custom-entities.md).